Presenter/s: Virginia Mahacek

 Symposium Session: 2020 - 08 Pre-Disaster: An ounce of prevention is worth a pound of cure

-Topics covered: beavers, climate change, floodplain, lessons learned, outside PNW, riparian, risk, and sediment transport
+Topics covered: beavers, climate change, floodplain, lessons learned, outside PNW, riparian, risk and resilience, and sediment transport

 Recent catastrophic wildfires have caused devastating human impacts including deaths, injuries, health risk exposures, and emotional trauma.
 These are compelling motives well beyond the watershed and ecosystem benefits we will focus on herein.